andrewginns/MSc-Project/Current_Problems.md

 ```
 I imagine this is either due to my model being a floating point one instead of a uint8 model.

-### 4. TFLite does not support required quantised ops in the model
+### 3. TFLite does not support required quantised ops in the model
 The TransposeConv op does not have a quantised op equivalent.
 This means that the generated .tflite model uses float operations instead of uint8 operations.

+TransposeConv is a convolution going in the opposite direction to a standard convolution.
+This goes from the shape of the output to the shape of the input.

 ```
 tflite_convert --output_file=graph-fakequant.tflite --graph_def_file=frozen_graph.pb --inference_type=QUANTIZED_UINT8 --input_arrays=inputA --output_arrays=a2b_generator/output_image --default_ranges_min=0 --default_ranges_max=6 --mean_values=128 --std_dev_values=127